Homemade Agnolotti Pasta

 I spent some time on the pasta station (which essentially involved making any pasta dish that went out of the kitchen)– and even though it was terrifying at times– um, all of the time (SO.MUCH.PRESSURE)–I was very happy to work so closely with one of my favorite foods.

 And one of my favorite, favorite things about stuffed pasta is that the fillings are endless.
-I happened to stuff these babies with a swiss chard, ricotta, and prosciutto mixture (adapted lightly from Marcella Hazan)–and have included that delicious recipe below, but feel free to use another recipe or make your own creation!
+I happened to stuff these babies with a Swiss chard, ricotta, and prosciutto mixture (adapted lightly from Marcella Hazan)–and have included that delicious recipe below, but feel free to use another recipe or make your own creation!

 Homemade Agnolotti Pasta